vojtechruz/vojtechruzicka-blog/src/posts/java-cloning-problems/index.md

 path: '/java-cloning-problems'
 featuredImage: './clone.jpg'
 disqusArticleIdentifier: '806 http://vojtechruzicka.com/?p=806'
-excerpt: 'Java's mechanism for copying objects is deeply flawed.
+excerpt: Java's mechanism for copying objects is deeply flawed.
 What are the alternatives?
-What are the pitfalls if you decide to use Java cloning anyway?'
+What are the pitfalls if you decide to use Java cloning anyway?
 ---
 ![java cloning problems](./clone.jpg)